larry801/online_ocr/source/readme.md

 * Swap the effect of repeated gesture with none repeated ones:
 By default, a virtual result document is shown only if you press the corresponding gesture twice, if you use that frequently you can enable this option so that you only need to press once to get a result viewer.

-* Enable more verbose logging for debug purpose:
+* Enable more verbose logging for debug purposes:
 Some logs are essential for debugging but affects performance and takes up a lot of space.
 Only turn this on if specifically instructed to by the addon author or an NVDA developer.

 * Proxy type: